 Psychologists tell us we only get 4-6 seconds to make a first impression

-Psychologists tell us we only get 4-6 seconds to make a first impression.
+Doctors say we only get 4-6 seconds to make a first impression.
 This means the first 6 seconds of phone calls are the most critical.

-Making these mistakes destroys any chance for rapport, sets the customer up to expect to have a bad experience and increases the chance that the customer would give you a bad review or survey report.
+Making these mistakes destroys any chance for rapport, sets the customer up to expect to have a bad experience and increases the chance that the client would give you a bad review or survey report.

 1. The employee did not speak in complete sentences.